vlt5/react-issue-tracker/README.md

 Lastly, there're many boilerplates out there that has already integrated with React, ES6, live reload, gulp etc...
 But again, I kind of feel it's too much for this simple project, so I make my own boilerplate.
 Whenever I need something, I simply `npm install --save` it and it's much more fun!

+Anyway this demo project is quite enjoyable.
+I like writing code in React and applying css to make it neat.